-During the expedition the characters venture into the depths of the earth in search of some reward.
-Raiding in caves and dungeons is not a healthy job, it takes a toll on the player characters.
-Time passes in a weird way down there, minutes turns into hours, and hunger and thirst are even deadlier than the monsters inside.
+During the expedition, the characters venture into the depths of the earth in search of some reward.
+Raiding in caves and dungeons is not a healthy job - it takes a toll on the player characters.
+Time passes in a weird way down there: minutes turn into hours, and hunger and thirst are even deadlier than the monsters inside.

 The expedition can be broken down in 3 phases: